How To Make the Very Best Thanksgiving Stuffing

-- Dry the bread: Arrange a rack in the middle of the oven and heat to 225°F. Spread the bread cubes on a large baking sheet in an even layer and bake until quite crisp, stirring every half hour, about 90 minutes total.
+Dry the bread.
+Arrange a rack in the middle of the oven and heat to 225°F. Spread the bread cubes on a large, rimmed baking sheet in an even layer.
+Bake until quite crisp, stirring every 30 minutes, about 90 minutes total.
 After removing the bread from the oven, turn up the oven temperature to 375°F.

-- Cook, the onion, celery, and garlic until tender: Melt 4 tablespoons of the butter in a large skillet set over medium-high heat.
-Add the onions, celery, and garlic and cook, stirring frequently, for 10 minutes or the vegetables are very soft.
+Cook, the onion, celery, and garlic until tender.
+Melt 4 tablespoons of the butter in a large skillet over medium-high heat.
+Add the onions, celery, and garlic and cook, stirring occasionally, until very soft, about 10 minutes.

-- Add the herbs: Stir in the sage and thyme and cook for 2 more minutes, then turn off the heat.
+Add the herbs.
+Stir in the sage and thyme and cook for 2 minutes more.
+Remove from the heat.

-- Mix the toasted bread cubes with the onion mixture: In a large bowl, fold together the toasted bread cubes with the cooked onions and celery.
+Mix the toasted bread cubes with the onion mixture.
+Transfer the toasted bread to a large bowl.
+Add the onion mixture and fold to combine.

-- Put into baking dish and top with more butter: Spread in a lightly greased 3-quart baking dish.
-Melt the remaining 2 tablespoons butter and drizzle over the top.
+Put into a baking dish and top with more butter.
+Lightly grease a 9x13-inch or 3-quart baking dish.
+Transfer the bread mixture into the baking dish and spread into an even layer.
+Melt the remaining 2 tablespoons of butter and drizzle over the top.

-- Cover and bake: Cover tightly with aluminum foil.
-Bake covered for 25 minutes.
-Uncover and bake for an additional 15 minutes or until the top is golden-brown.
+Cover and bake.
+Cover the baking dish tightly with aluminum foil.
+Bake for 25 minutes.
+Uncover and bake until the top is golden-brown, about 15 minutes more.

-- Rest before serving: Cool the dressing for 10 minutes before serving.
+Rest before serving.
+Let the dressing cool for 10 minutes before serving.